Search

 Osaka Castle is one of the most visited attractions in the city, and the best place to stay in Osaka if you visit during the cherry blossom season.
 The castle is surrounded by a park that is filled with cherry blossom trees, which typically bloom in late March or early April.
 During this time, the castle, and park are often crowded with visitors who come to see the cherry blossoms and enjoy the beauty of the area.

-In addition to the cherry blossom season, Osaka Castle is also a popular tourist attraction year-round due to its historical significance.
+Osaka Castle is also a popular tourist attraction year-round due to its historical significance.
 The castle was originally built in the 16th century and has undergone several renovations over the years.
 It now houses a museum that displays the history of the castle and the surrounding area.
 Visitors can also explore the castle grounds and gardens, which offer beautiful views of the surrounding city.

 The Osaka Castle is located near public transportation and is just a kilometre away from the vibrant districts of Kita and Minami.
 It is also a peaceful, quiet neighbourhood that is perfect for walking and exercising.